LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-messaging.md

 ## Step 6: Manage the operational elements

 1. **Routing**: [routing conversations](contact-center-management-messaging-operations-routing-logic-overview.html) are configured based on a variety of smart factors brands can control.
 Brands can also leverage LivePerson's [routing bots](getting-started-getting-started-with-bots.html#step-1-create-conversation-playbook).
 2. **Determine schedules and working hours.**  Brands can schedule the days and times agents and skills will be available, impacting the behavior of buttons as well as the greeting messages.
-For example, automatic messages can say ‘we will answer your question within the next 2 minutes’ during working hours, and ‘we will answer you in the morning’ for conversations that came in over night.
+For example, Automatic Messages can say ‘we will answer your question within the next 2 minutes’ during working hours, and ‘we will answer you in the morning’ for conversations that came in over night.
    * [Shift scheduling](contact-center-management-messaging-operations-shift-scheduler-configuration-guide.html) - set up and shifts worked per skill using
    * [Working hours management](contact-center-management-messaging-operations-working-hours-management-best-practices.html)